streamthoughts/kafka-connect-file-pulse/docs/content/en/docs/Developer Guide/accessing-data-and-metadata.md

 ### Nested Navigation

-To navigate down a struct value, just use a period to indicate a nested field value :
+To navigate down a struct value, just use a period to indicate a nested field value:

 `$.address.city`

 ### String substitution

-The expression language can be used to easily build a new string field that concatenate multiple ones :
+The expression language can be used to easily build a new string field that concatenate multiple ones:

 `The user {{ $.username }} is living in city {{ $.address.city }}`

 ### Function

-The expression language support function call :
+The expression language provides built-in functions that can be used for easily transforming a field value:

 `The user {{ $.username }} is living in city {{ uppercase($.address.city) }}`

-In addition, ScEL supports nested functions.
+Functions can also be nested to build more complex transformations.

-For example, the following expression can be used to replace all whitespace characters after transforming our field's value into lowercase.
+For example, the below expression shows how to replace all whitespace characters after transforming a field's value into lowercase.

 ```
 replace_all(lowercase($.field), '\\s', '-')